gongahkia/personal-wiki/PHP.md

         // 4. web server can optionally interact with other processing engines using php and sql to access the database server, and other external resources on the web server's side
         // 5. web server returns a http response with html, css and js contents to the client browser
         // 6. client browser parses html contents via dom renderer and css contents via cssom, then displays the webpage
-    // URL structure => {PROTOCOL}://{HOSTNAME}:{PORT}/{PATH}?{QUERY}
-        // protocol => service used to connect to hostname, such as http, https, ftp
-        // hostname => identifier of a web server
-        // port => port 80 used by default, port number that specifies which service of a web server we want to call, since web servers can host multiple servicesI
-        // path => points to a specific resource in the web server, separated by / similar to in the cli
-        // query => optional parameter that augments the url, often including key-value pairs that are ampersand & operator delimited
 ```

 # `HTML`